-Space Cloud is essentially a web server that automatically integrates with an existing or a new database to provide instant realtime APIs over GraphQL, REST, websockets, gRPC, etc. Written in Golang, it provides a high throughput data access layer which can be consumed directly from the frontend.
+Space Cloud is primarily a web server that automatically integrates with an existing or a new database to provide instant realtime APIs over GraphQL and REST.
+Written in Golang, it provides a high throughput data access layer which can be consumed directly from the frontend.
 It’s completely unopinionated and works with the tech stack of your choice.

 In a nutshell, Space Cloud provides you with all of the following without having to write a single line of backend code:

 Space Cloud is meant to replace any backend php, nodejs, java code you may write to create your endpoints.
 Instead, it exposes your database over an external API that can be consumed directly from the frontend.
 In other words, it allows clients to fire database queries directly.

 However, it’s important to note that the client does not send database (SQL) queries to Space Cloud.
 Instead, it sends an object describing the query to be executed.
 This object is first validated by Space Cloud (using security rules).
 Once the client is authorized to make the request, a database query is dynamically generated and executed.
 The results are sent directly to the concerned client.

 We understand that not every app can be built using only CRUD operations.
 Sometimes it’s necessary to write business logic.
 For such cases, Space Cloud allows you to write your custom HTTP services.
 These custom services can be invoked from the frontend or by other services using the unified APIs of Space Cloud.
 You can even perform joins on your database and services via the GraphQL API of Space Cloud!

 Apart from these, Space Cloud also integrates with tons of cloud technologies to give you several other features like

 realtime database (changes in the database are synced with all concerned clients in realtime),